THELMA & LOUISIANA

 With such a large base of devoted readers as potential ticket buyers, the film appears likely to become a cult classic if it can ever get made!
 Turns out that Robert Gottlieb’s critique may be one of the reasons the film has been through such an ordeal: the novel suffers from what Gottlieb called “amusingness that’s forced to figure itself out.”
 Hmmm.
 That’s very much what I have been feeling and living through for some thirty years: there’s this adventure, see.
 And lots of fascinating things happen.
 Episodic stuff that’s just weird and entertaining.
 But what’s the plot?
 Can the structure be all about the lack of structure in the lives of those associated with this great book?
 Is there a cohesive way to create a story out of the people who try to glom on to a book’s flawed genius?

-Jacques and I wrote the opening to the film, our version of what should happen.
-If Maidee Walker could do it, so could we, even without the rights.
+Jacques and I had written the opening to the film, our version of what should happen.
 We dared to share it with Maidee, who liked what we did with the treatment.
 We also provided her with our notes on her script.
 To her credit to get the project underway and into production, she was open to working together.
-We shared with her our idea of getting Shirley MacLaine to direct the picture, who would then sign up her brother, Warren Beatty, to star as Ignatius.
+We shared with her the idea of getting Shirley MacLaine to direct the picture, who would then sign up her brother, Warren Beatty, to star as Ignatius.
 Beatty had just wrapped filming of Ishtar and we had seen a paparazzi photo of him during a Manhattan snow storm.
 His bundled body gave the impression that he was dressed like Ignatius!
 If anyone could make Iggy lovable, it was Beatty and his charm.

 We even tipped our hand further to suggest Ms. MacLaine would make a great Santa Battaglia, with her comic excesses and rich diction.
-With that, the treatment and an early draft of our would-be article made its way to Shirley MacLaine through Maidee.
+With that, the treatment and an early draft of our would-be article made its way to Shirley MacLaine through our agent.
 Before her departure to Peru, Ms. MacLaine, surprisingly, called once she read the treatment, excited about our approach to the script and even more charged about our article on Thelma.
 It was 1986 and I had moved two years prior to Los Angeles.
-Maidee Walker evidently thought my proximity to Ms. MacLaine might be helpful in the initiative to get something going.
 We reached out through proper channels, namely, MacLaine’s agent, Mort Viner of ICM.
-Maidee told us we could work out a deal if we were able to assemble our dream cast.
+Perhaps we could work out a deal if we were able to assemble our dream cast.
 But Ms. MacLaine was consumed with her spiritual quest and our calls back to her went unanswered.
-We continued to send our ever-evolving article to Vanity Fair, Esquire, Harper’s, and The Atlantic Monthly.
+We continued to send our ever-evolving article to The Atlantic Monthly, Vanity Fair, Esquire, and Harper’s.
 Maidee, eventually, fell away from the project as time drove us further from that fateful trip to New Orleans.
 Every so often, I take out the script we wrote and give it a once over, and smile at the story behind the story:

 EXT.
 MISSISSIPPI RIVER — DAY